Skip to main content

 The educator facilitates the development of learner-generated questions using a standards-aligned, content-specific stimulus that piques the interest of and motivates middle level learners.

-The educator demonstrates an understanding of routines and procedures governing effective student movement in the middle level classroom.
+The educator demonstrates an understanding of procedures encouraging effective and orderly student exit from the classroom.

 Implementing Perspective Taking Routines